akkebil/WhatsApp-Contact-Fetcher/README.md

 It is important to note that it is free to use, and you can build on the code to adapt it to your own needs.

 Was all this necessary?
-Maybe not... but now it's done :)
+Maybe... but now it's done :) .
+It was a whey of learning for me.

 ## Usage